zrthstr/tarball_httpd/README.rst

 License
 -------
-This project is licensed under the PSF License - see the LICENSE_ file for details
+This project is licensed under the PSF License - see the `LICENSE <./LICENSE>`_  file for details
-.. _`LICENSE`: ./LICENSE

 Authors and Acknowledgments
 ---------------------------
+Largs parts of its code are based on or copied from python3/lib/http/server

 tarball_httpd was written by zrth1k@gmail.com
-Largs parts of its code are based on or copied from python3/lib/http/server